Braided Orange Wreath

 - Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide dough into thirds.
 Shape each into a 30-in. rope.
 Braid the ropes; shape into a wreath and pinch ends to seal.
 Place on a greased baking sheet.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Bake at 350° for 25-30 minutes or until golden brown.
 Remove from pan to a wire rack to cool.

-- In a small bowl, combine the confectioners' sugar, orange juice and peel; drizzle over bread.
+- In a small bowl, combine the confectioners' sugar, orange juice and zest; drizzle over bread.
 Sprinkle with cranberries.
-Yield: 12 servings.

 This was my first bake with yeast.
 My finished "wreath" looked NOTHING like the picture, BUT the taste was AMAZING!
 I struggled braiding the dough, so it didn't even resemble a braid or circle when I took it out of the oven but again the taste was so delicious I easily got over the retarded wreath look.
 It reminded me of Challah bread taste wit orange flavor.
 It's not the most easy thing to make but because of the taste I gave it 5 stars and will definitely try making it again.
 NOTE: I did add a couple drops of orange essence and I also had very sweet and juicy oranges.